Skip to main content

 An air compressor inspection checklist is a systematic list of checks performed on an air compressor to confirm it is safe, mechanically sound and fit for use.
 It covers the receiver tank and pressure system, mechanical components (belts, hoses, filter, oil), electrical connections, safety devices (relief valve, pressure gauge) and the frame or mounting.
 The checklist is completed before each use or at scheduled intervals and provides documented evidence that the compressor has been inspected.

-Benefits of using an air compressor inspection checklist
+Benefits of using this air compressor inspection checklist

 • Pressure vessel safety: identify tank corrosion, faulty safety valves or incorrect pressure gauge readings before a catastrophic failure.